freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 90.1

-You can see the branch was renamed to `main`.
+Now you are on the `main` branch.
 Use the touch command to create `README.md` inside your repository.
 This is a file you will see in many repos to describe what the repo is for.

 #### HINTS